acenet-arc/cloud_from_a_to_z/_episodes/08-day1-security-updates.md

 ~~~
 {: .bash}

-This will disconnect us from our VM and we will need to wait some time (~ 1 minute) for the VM to finish rebooting before trying reconnect.
+This will disconnect us from our VM and we will need to wait some time (~ 1 minute) for the VM to finish rebooting before trying to reconnect.
 ~~~
 $ ssh ubuntu@206.167.181.126
 ~~~